Super Lawyers

 Sedgwick is a bit harder to predict because they are following their clients’ instructions.
 Some customers ask Sedgwick to take a tough position and give them very little authority to evaluate and settle claims for fair value.
 Our car accident lawyers have certainly had our share of problems with these types of Sedgwick clients.

 Other Sedgwick clients are looking to get cases resolved and take a very different view.
-In car accident and slip and fall cases, which is where we generally see Sedgwick, it is difficult to resolve cases before filing suit just because a lawsuit seems to get Sedgwick’s clients to focus on the case.
+In car accident and slip-and-fall cases, which is where we generally see Sedgwick, it is difficult to resolve cases before filing suit just because a lawsuit seems to get Sedgwick’s clients to focus on the case.

-But Sedgwick appears to be a little more realistic in valuing cases than its chief competitor in third part adjusting, Gallagher Bassett.
+But Sedgwick appears to be a little more realistic in valuing cases than its chief competitor in third-party adjusting, Gallagher Bassett.
 It seems — just based on the online reviews we get from victims complaining about their dealings with Sedgwick — is that this is a tough company to deal with if you are not represented by an attorney.

 Dealing with Sedgwick on Injury Settlement Claims After a Lawsuit is Filed